haxetink/tink_unittest/README.md

 return [for(i in 0...10) tink.unit.Assert.assert(true)];
 ```

+##### Async Assertions

+You can use the Future/Promise variants of Assertion/Assertions

-You can also use an `AssertionBuffer`
+You can also use `AssertionBuffer`, which can emit Assertion over time and in async operations:

 ```haxe
 var asserts = new AssertionBuffer();